 Cash Inflows: Payments and Receivables

-For companies that do invoicing or billing, you can increase inflows by expediting collections.
+For companies that do invoices or billing, you can increase inflows by expediting collections.
 One part of this is calling or emailing every customer with an invoice past due.
-Hopefully they could send this in right away, but if not, you might accept credit cards, which transfer the risk to the credit card company rather than you personally, or offer a payment plan to get some cash flowing and improve your odds of getting paid to completion.
+Hopefully, they could send this in right away, but if not, you might accept credit cards, which transfer the risk to the credit card company rather than you personally or offer a payment plan to get some cash flowing and improve your odds of getting paid to completion.

 Cash Inflows: Loans and Contributions

 Most small business owners are paid from the profit of a business as a draw.
 The opposite is every time you put money into the business as an owner contribution.
 If you’ve been fortunate, you’ve drawn profits out of your business for several years, but you might need to put some of that extra cash into the business.